 Registrar, Marybel Good, oversees the operations of recordkeeping, transcripts, and all aspects of student progress through the ITEA program.
 She has direct interface with students and faculty, including development and solutions related to Populi.
-Director of Admissions, Kale Dennis, oversees all communications with prospective students and works with them through the application process to their final acceptance.
-Kale is also a CF-EA practitioner and Alumni of ITEA.

-Kathy Knaus, Financial Administrator, oversees all school finances and Title IV, Veterans and Disability financial implementation.
+Kathy Knaus, Finance Director, is responsible for all school finances and Title IV, Veterans and Disability financial implementation.